petelaud/ratesci/ReadMe.md

 confidence interval.
 (For Miettinen-Nurminen, use `skew` = FALSE, for Gart-Nam, use `bcf` = FALSE.)

+An example of a paired analysis follows, using the data from Table II of Fagerland et al. Here the bias and skewness corrections are again applied by default.
+Omitting both would produce the Tango asymptotic score interval for RD, or the Tang method for RR.

 ``` r
 library(ratesci)
 scoreci(x1 = 5, n1 = 56, x2 = 0, n2 = 29, precis = 4)